903.8 freeway and expressway guide signs

 Inverted U arrows may be used on Exit Direction or Gore Exit signs when the ramp or exit speed is 30 mph or less.

 Support.
 Directional and down arrows for use on guide signs are shown in Fig. 903.7.8.
-Detailed drawings and standardized sizes based on ranges of letter heights for these arrows will be provided by Central Office Traffic.
+Detailed drawings and standardized sizes based on ranges of letter heights for these arrows will be provided by Central Office Highway Safety and Traffic.

 903.8.19 Cardinal Directions